Oblomov/faster-parser/README.rst

 ``fast_parse_{u,}int{32,64}``
 -----------------------------

+Defined in ``parse-int.h``,
-These are functions that are used to parse a 32- or 64-bit signed or unsigned integer from its base-10 ASCII representation.
+these are functions that are used to parse a 32- or 64-bit signed or unsigned integer from its base-10 ASCII representation.
 No attempt is made at skipping leading whitespace, to allow faster parsing in case other symbols are used as separators.
 There is also no overflow check